Nevralgie/Azurescript/README.md

-# Azurescript
+# Azure scripts for Load balanced Azure VMS

-Automated azure infrasturcutre deployment scripts.
+Automated azure infrastructure deployment scripts.

 The rsg_vmcreate.bash script lets you edit it with your own variables, or use it with defaults values before executing it.